deveshk27/Portfolio-website/README.md

-A portfolio website to list the details and projects developed.
+A portfolio website to list personal details and projects developed.